We spent 3 days in Prague in winter, Czech capital.

 And that is exactly what Prague will offer you!

-We focused a lot on enjoying the surroundings and we definitely walked around a lot, so that hours passed by like nothing.
+We focused a lot on enjoying the surroundings, and we definitely walked around a lot, so those hours passed by like nothing.

-We ended up with a very relaxed Airbnb, which wasn’t situated in the city center but which was one of those really cool 20th Century building complex neighborhoods.
+We ended up with a very relaxed Airbnb, which wasn't in the city center but which was in one of those really cool 20th-century building complex neighborhoods.

-The neighborhood was a good one too and we kind of fell in love with the Vietnamese restaurant’s food downstairs.
+The neighborhood was good too, and we fell in love with the Vietnamese restaurant's food downstairs.

 Safe car parking is a priority on a road trip holiday.

-At the same time at some point, we both agreed that Prague would be a great city to live in!
+At the same time, at some point, we mutually agreed that Prague would be a great city to live in!

-- Best is to get money from the ATMs and don’t do money exchange.
-Use the ATMs where locals go to!
+- The best is to get money from the ATMs and not do money exchange.
+Use the ATMs where locals go!

 - As in any city in this world, be aware of pickpockets!
-RFID safe Pocket wallets come super handy in crowded areas.
+RFID safe pocket wallets come in super handy in crowded areas.

-- Tram tickets are super affordable (24h ticket ~110 CZK) and you can buy them in most small shops.
-You can get around very well as the network is build up to the farthest corners of the city
+- Tram tickets are super affordable (24h ticket ~110 CZK), and you can buy them in most small shops.
+You can get around very well as the network is built up to the farthest corners of the city.

 - It's customary to tip the waiters 10-15% and beware that some restaurants ask for a fee for tap water

-- Get good shoes and don’t be afraid to wander around, Prague is a very safe city.
-To compare, Paris feels more unsave.
+- Get good shoes and don't be afraid to wander around; Prague is a very safe city.
+To compare, Paris feels more unsafe.

 I am sure there are way more than that, so you can experience a lovely middle European Christmas market flair with the mulled wine and locally made treats.